phantomf4321/phantomf4321/README.md

 ## Research Research and Research
 I would like to share the experiences I get in ML.</br>
-Don't forget to listen to Shamaizadeh's voice while coding!
+Don't forget to listen to Shamaizadeh's voice while coding!</br>
+Copy-and-Paste was programmed by programmers for programmers actually.
 <!--
 **phantomf4321/phantomf4321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.